Pakistan raises $1.1 billion from first 3G, 4G auction

 The South Asian country of 180 million people hopes to use the auction as a way to boost the economy and promote advanced telecoms technology among its 132 million mobile phone users.

-The four winners of the 3G auction were Russian-owned Mobilink, Chinese-controlled Zong, Norway’s Telenor (TEL.OL), and Ufone - a company jointly owned by the Pakistan government and the United Arab Emirates’ Etisalat ETEL.AD.
+The four winners of the 3G auction were Russian-owned Mobilink, Chinese-controlled Zong, Norway’s Telenor, and Ufone - a company jointly owned by the Pakistan government and the United Arab Emirates’ Etisalat.

 As for the 4G spectrum, the sole winner was Zong, according to the Pakistan Telecommunication Authority (PTA).